 Does a diverter valve make noise?

-No, a diverter valve internally diverts pressure – so it doesn't make a venting sound like a blow-off valve.
+No, a diverter valve redirects pressure internally – so it doesn't make a blow-off noise like a blow-off valve.

-Is a diverter valve required for turbocharged engines?
+Is a diverter valve mandatory for turbo engines?

 Yes.
-Without a diverter valve, overpressure can damage the turbocharger or lead to a loss of performance.
+Without DV, overpressure can damage the turbo or lead to a loss of performance.

 Can I install a diverter valve myself?